apache/fury-site/docs/guide/java/json-support.md

 `withClassLoader` fixes subtype `className` resolution.
 Otherwise `build()` snapshots the thread context class loader and falls back to the Fory JSON loader.

-`maxDepth` is not an input-size or memory quota.
+`maxDepth` is not an input-size or memory quota. `withMaxGraphMemoryBytes` separately limits the approximate retained graph created by each root read and defaults to a fixed 128 MiB.
+Every String or UTF-8 byte-array root starts with the full configured limit, including after a prior success or failure.

+The graph budget includes shallow POJO and record storage, collections and sets plus candidate element-reference slots, maps plus candidate key/value-reference slots, reference arrays plus their slots, and Java primitive arrays plus their primitive storage.
+Natural `JsonObject` and `JsonArray` values use the same rules.
+Repeated set elements and duplicate or overwritten map members consume candidate-slot budget for every occurrence.
+Dedicated leaves are excluded: null, strings, characters, booleans, numbers including big numbers, enums, temporal and other scalar values, and binary values.
+A `byte[]` decoded from a JSON numeric array counts as a primitive array, while a `byte[]` handled by a binary or Base64 codec remains a binary leaf.
+A reference array still counts when its elements are leaves, and an object still counts when all properties are leaves.
+`AtomicReference`, `AtomicReferenceArray`, and generic `Optional<T>` values include wrapper and reference storage; primitive optionals and atomic primitive values are leaves.

+This is a portable approximate estimate, not exact JVM heap accounting.
+Custom-codec allocations that the codec does not reserve, application constructor or validator work, temporary parsing storage, and other process memory can exceed the limit.
 Enforce request size, timeout, and resource limits at the transport boundary. `Class`, `URL`, `InetAddress`, and `InetSocketAddress` are unsupported by default.
 URL and arbitrary unsupported Number/CharSequence subclasses require exact custom codecs.

 ## Limits and unsupported features